Steerable Principal Components for Space-Frequency Localized Images

-Next, as for the computational complexity of the steerable-PCA (Algorithm~\ref{alg:Steerable PCA procedure}), forming the blocks of the matrix $C$ requires $O(ML^3)$ operations, and then the eigen-decomposition of each block requires $O(L^3)$ operations, where there are $O(L)$ different blocks in the matrix.
+Next, as of the computational complexity of the steerable-PCA (Algorithm~\ref{alg:Steerable PCA procedure}), forming the blocks of the matrix $C$ requires $O(ML^3)$ operations, and then the eigen-decomposition of each block requires $O(L^3)$ operations, where there are $O(L)$ different blocks in the matrix.
 Therefore, obtaining the eigenvalues and eigenvectors in step~\ref{step:ev} of Algorithm~\ref{alg:Steerable PCA procedure} requires $O(ML^3+L^4)$ operations.
-As pointed out in~\cite{zhao2013fourier} and~\cite{zhao2014fast}, the eigenvalues and eigenvectors can be also obtained from the SVD of the matrices of coefficients $\hat{b}_{N,n}^m$ corresponding to each block of $C$.
+As pointed out in~\cite{zhao2013fourier} and~\cite{zhao2014fast}, the eigenvalues and eigenvectors can be also obtained from the SVD of the matrices of coefficients $\hat{c}_{N,n}^m$ from which the blocks of $C$ are obtained.

-Following~\eqref{eq:steerable principal components form}, if we have $O(L^2)$ basis functions $g_{k}(x)$, their evaluation on the Cartesian grid requires $O(L^5)$ operations.
+Following~\eqref{eq:sPC explicit form}, if we have $O(L^2)$ basis functions $g_{k}(x)$, their evaluation on the Cartesian grid requires $O(L^5)$ operations.
 Sometimes it may be more convenient to evaluate these basis functions on a polar grid instead, in which case the computational complexity reduces to $O(L^4)$.

 Lastly, computing the expansion coefficients of the images in the steerable basis via~\eqref{eq:steerable PCA expansion coeff} requires $O(ML^3)$ operations, since $O(L)$ operations are required to compute a single expansion coefficient for every image.